-Proton pump inhibitors (PPIs) are a group of medicines that treat the symptoms of acid reflux, stomach and intestinal ulcers.
+Proton pump inhibitors (PPIs) are a group of medicines that reduce stomach acid production and improve the symptoms of acid reflux, stomach and intestinal ulcers.
 Acid reflux occurs when acid from the stomach backs up into the esophagus and causes symptoms commonly known as “heart burn.”
 Proton pump inhibitors work by decreasing acid production in the stomach, which reduces discomfort.
-Examples of proton pump inhibitors include: omeprazole (Prilosec®), lansoprazole (Prevacid®), pantoprazole (Protonix®), esomeprazole (Nexium®) and rabeprazole (Aciphex®).
+Examples of proton pump inhibitors include: dexlansoprazole (Dexilant®), omeprazole (Prilosec®) and esomeprazole (Nexium®) https://mothertobaby.org/fact-sheets/omeprazole-esomeprazole/, lansoprazole (Prevacid®), pantoprazole (Protonix®), and rabeprazole (Aciphex®).

-I just found out I am pregnant.
+I just found out that I am pregnant.
 Should I stop taking my PPI?

-Always talk with your health care provider before making any changes in your medication.
-The benefits of treatment for heartburn symptoms or ulcers needs to be considered along with any possible risks from medicines.
-Your doctor can help you decide what is the best decision for you regarding your medication.
+Talk with your healthcare providers before making any changes to how you take your medication.
+The benefits of being treated need to be weighed against the risks of untreated illness.
+Your healthcare providers can help you decide what treatment is best for you and your pregnancy.

-Can taking PPIs increase the risk for miscarriage or other complications?
+Can taking PPIs increase the chance for miscarriage?

-Can taking PPIs during pregnancy cause birth defects?
+Can taking PPIs during pregnancy increase the chance of birth defects?

-It is unlikely that proton pump inhibitors would cause an increased risk for birth defects.
-Omprezole is the best studied of the proton pump inhibitors.
-Multiple studies including over 6,610 women exposed to omeprazole, 1,630 exposed to lansoprazole, 560 exposed to pantoprazole, 700 exposed to esomeprazole, and 44 exposed to rabeprazole have shown no increase in risk of birth defects.
+Omeprazole is the best studied of the proton pump inhibitors.
+Multiple studies including over 6,610 people who were pregnant and exposed to omeprazole, 1,630 exposed to lansoprazole, 560 exposed to pantoprazole, 700 exposed to esomeprazole, and 44 exposed to rabeprazole have shown no increase in the chance of birth defects.

 Can I breastfeed while taking a PPI?

-Yes.
-There is limited data on the safety of PPI use while breastfeeding.
-PPIs do enter the breastmilk but at low levels and are broken down by stomach acid.
-These medicines are sometimes given directly to infants with reflux making them less likely to be a concern for a breastfeeding infant.
-Be sure to discuss any medications you are using with your healthcare provider as well as the baby’s pediatrician.
+PPIs enter the breastmilk in small amounts.
+They will be broken down in the baby’s stomach acid and will not be absorbed.
+These medications are sometimes given directly to infants with reflux, making them less likely to be a concern for a breastfeeding infant.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.